zonemaster/zonemaster/test-zones/README.md

 * Additional scripts may be needed.
 * Private keys for DNSKEY

+In this directory the following directories will be found:

+* COMMON/
+  * Holds zone files and configuration that are shared between several scenarios for different test cases.
+* Address-TP/
+  * Directory structure for scenarios for test cases in the Adress-TP test module.
+* Basic-TP/
+  * Directory structure for scenarios for test cases in the Basic-TP test module.
+* Connectivity-TP/
+  * Directory structure for scenarios for test cases in the Connectivity-TP test module.
+* Consistency-TP/
+  * Directory structure for scenarios for test cases in the Consistency-TP test module.
+* DNSSEC-TP/
+  * Directory structure for scenarios for test cases in the DNSSEC-TP test module.
+* Delegation-TP/
+  * Directory structure for scenarios for test cases in the Delegation-TP test module.
+* Nameserver-TP/
+  * Directory structure for scenarios for test cases in the Nameserver-TP test module.
+* Syntax-TP/
+  * Directory structure for scenarios for test cases in the Syntax-TP test module.
+* Zone-TP/
+  * Directory structure for scenarios for test cases in the Zone-TP test module.

 Instructions below will be elaborated and updated

 * Installation of `Golang`